As Amy Schumer’s son is rushed to hospital with RSV, what parents need to know about the common virus

 Who gets RSV?

-The virus is most common in young children – the UKHSA suggests over 80% of children will have had the virus by their second birthday – but as they get older, children usually develop more immunity to it.
+The virus is most common in young children – the UKHSA suggests more than 80% of children will have had the virus by their second birthday – but as they get older, children usually develop more immunity to it.

 A+LUK says babies under six months old are more likely to develop more severe RSV symptoms, and babies born prematurely, or those with long-term lung conditions, are also at increased risk of developing a serious illness from RSV.